kernel-community/signature-economies/packages/subgraph/README.md

 I use a **linux** distro, and am running **Node v16**, using [nvm](https://github.com/nvm-sh/nvm).
 It's likely that you can get this all working on a Mac without too much trouble.
 I can't speak for Windows users: good luck to you.

 Let's start at the beginning.
-That way, if you run into a problem, you'll know about it early on.
-The biggest thing to get going is TheGraph. **NOTE: To build graph-node with cargo, 8GB RAM are required**.
+That way, if you run into a problem, you'll know about it early on. **NOTE: To build graph-node with cargo, 8GB RAM are required**.
 There are some intricacies to running a graph node locally and quite a few dependencies.
 Let's see if you can get it all set up:

 1. Install Rust: